ComputeCanada/wheels_builder/README.md

 While these assumptions work surprisingly well, many packages need special treatment, by creating a [`package.sh` file in the `config/` directory](#configpackagesh), which will be sourced and can therefore be used to configure the build.
-In there variations of the package-, archive-, folder-, import-name can be specified as well as differing download-, build-, and test-commands.
+In these variations of the package-, archive-, folder-, import-name can be specified as well as differing download-, build-, and test-commands.
 See [below](#configpackagesh) for a list of options.

 -------------------------------------------------------------------------------
 ### `wheel_architecture.sh`

-Analyzes the content of the wheel and makes some prediction into which sub-directory of our wheelhouse the wheel needs to be placed.
+Analyzes the content of the wheel and tries to make some prediction into which sub-directory of our wheelhouse the wheel needs to be placed.

 ```